Parliamentary.ai

 Groups Affected

-- General Practitioners (GPs): GPs will have the option to undergo additional training and register to prescribe cannabis-based products.
-This could increase their workload.
+• General Practitioners (GPs): GPs will have the option to register with the GMC to prescribe cannabis, potentially increasing their workload and requiring additional training.

-- The General Medical Council: They will be responsible for maintaining the register of GPs permitted to prescribe medical cannabis and establishing the training and qualification guidelines.
+• The General Medical Council (GMC): The GMC will be responsible for managing the register of GPs who can prescribe cannabis.

 Powered by nyModel